Immigration detention: United Kingdom

 The British Home Office has a number of detention centres, including (as of January 2015): 11 designated Immigration Removal Centres (IRCs), 4 designated Residential and Short Term Holding Facilities, and 1 Non-Residential Short Term Holding Facility.
 Four of the IRCs are managed by the Prison Service and the others are outsourced to private companies including Mitie, GEO Group, G4S Group, and Serco.
 Individuals can be detained under Immigration Act powers for a number of reasons.
 The largest category of detainees is people who have claimed asylum.
 Other people include those detained awaiting determination of their right to entry to the UK, people who have been refused permission to enter and are awaiting removal, people who have overstayed the expiry of their visas or have not complied with their visa terms, and people lacking the required documentation to live in the UK.

 The Nationality, Immigration and Asylum Act 2002 formally changed the name of "detention centres" to "removal centres".

-Both operation centres ran by G4S Group (as of 2018) are located near Gatwick Airport:
+Both operation centres ran by G4S Group (as of 2018.
+Since 2020 both centres have been run by Serco) are located near Gatwick Airport: